 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 Choosing a name for your girl dog requires some creative inspiration and plenty of thought.
 After all, this is a name that you’ll be saying to your new puppy every day for many happy years ahead.
-Like baby girl names, female dog names rise and fall in popularity.
-It’s unlikely you’re meeting a lot of human toddlers named Ethel at pre-school today, and similarly, you probably don’t meet many female puppy dogs named Lassie at the dog park anymore.
-We’ve compiled the top 100+ most popular girl dog names from American Kennel Club’s purebred registration and mixed-breed enrollment data for 2022 to help you make the best choice.
+Like human baby girl names, female dog names rise and fall in popularity.
+It’s unlikely you’re meeting a lot of human toddlers named Ethel at preschool today, and similarly, you probably don’t meet many female puppy dogs named Lassie at the dog park anymore.

 Trending Girl Dog Name Themes